verynifty/fastdapp/docs/docs/tutorials/token_page.md

-# Build your first app
+# Make an ERC20 transfer app

 In this tutorial we will cover the basics to build your very first app.
 Here is what it will look like when finished: